 About the Author:

-James Daily is a professional writer and content contributor at Essay Supply.
+James Scott is a professional writer and content contributor at Essay Supply.
 He is passionate about innovative writing and marketing that melts the ice of the customer’s heart.
 When he is not involved in career-related tasks, he follows his other many interests, including astronomy, psychology, and cinema.
 Feel free to contact him via LinkedIn or Twitter.